s312569/clj-biosequence/README.md

 ;; initialise a uniprotxml file
 (def ufile (init-uniprotxml-file "/Users/jason/Dropbox/clj-biosequence/test-files/uniprot-s-mansoni-20121217.xml"))

-;; use `with-biosequences-in-file` as above to access a lazy list of uniprotProtein ;; objects.
+;; use `with-biosequences` as above to access a lazy list of uniprotProtein ;; objects.

 (with-biosequences-in-file [l ufile]